cmu-sei/foundry-docs/docs/gameboard/participating.md

 ## The Profile screen

 **Certificates:** View and print a certificate as proof of participation.
-Certificates are unique to the player and specific to a game.
+This feature allows players to provide a record of achievements to friends, colleagues, and organizations to validate professional development time.
+Select **Competitive** to find and print certificates which validate player performance in a *game*.
+Select **Practice** to find and print certificates which validate player performance in a *practice challenge*.
+You can also save them as PDFs.

+- **Publish/Unpublish:** Optionally "publish" a certificate on a per-certificate basis.
+Players can send the link to the certificate to anyone including non-Gameboard users.
+Players can "unpublish" a certificate at any time removing access to the certificate.
+- **Open:** Launches the certificate in a new tab in the browser.

 **History:** View game history, including where you finished on the scoreboard and whether it was in practice or competition.

 **Display Name:** Set a default name for public display that is suitable for all audiences.
 This name will apply to all new games, however, you can customize it during registration.

 **Sponsoring organization:** Select *your* organization.
 Gameboard admins define who the sponsors are and what image to associate with each.

 ## The Home screen